zbmed-semtec/word2doc2vec-doc-relevance-training/README.md

 ## 🧑‍💻🧩 Code Implementation

-+ The [`main.py`](code/main.py) serves as a comprehensive wrapper function, supporting the model generation, training, embedding generation, cosine similarity matrix calculation, precision calculation and gain calculation in one pipeline.
-Individual functions for each task are provided in the other scripts.
++ The [`main.py`](code/main.py) serves as a comprehensive wrapper function, supporting the model generation, training, embedding generation, cosine similarity matrix calculation, precision calculation and gain calculation in one pipeline and the final evaluation for the test dataset.
+Individual functions for each task are provided in the other scripts:

 + [`optunaTuningUnix.py`](code/optunaTuningUnix.py) / [`optunaTuningWindows.py`](code/optunaTuningWindows.py) : The code utilizes Optuna for hyperparameter optimization of Word2vec model.
 It suggests hyperparameters for Word2vec, trains models, evaluates precision@5, and selects the best trial.
 The optimization process iterates over several trials, updating progress with a progress bar.
 The scripts are designed to run the pipeline on either Unix or Windows systems.

-+ [`train.py`](code/train.py): This script trains a Word2vec model using specified hyperparameters, saves the model if specified, generates embeddings for test data, computes cosine similarity scores, and saves them to a file.
++ [`train.py`](code/train.py): This script trains a Word2vec model using specified hyperparameters, saves the model if specified, generates embeddings for validation data, computes cosine similarity scores, and saves them to a file.
 It logs progress to a file specified by log_file.

++ [`pretrained.py`](code/pretrained.py): This script uses the Pre-trained 'word2vec-google-news-300' model, generates embeddings and computes cosine similarity directly for the test dataset.

 + [`utilities.py`](code/utilities.py): This script includes functions for parsing and reading input tokens, creation and training of Word2vec models, generation of embeddings, centroid aggregation of word embeddings to generate document embeddings, calculation of cosine similarity, generation of similarity matrix.